Entry No. 17: Let Me Grab My Label Maker

 Being organized has helped me in unspeakable ways regarding school, relationships with roommates, and overall my mental health.
 I am easily overwhelmed by visual clutter.
 I think a lot of humans are as well, that's why when something is visually appealing, we find it to be “oddly satisfying.”
 Being organized and organizing your space is a way to take control.
 I have found that some of my biggest household purges came when other aspects of my life were causing me stress and were outside of my control.

 A visually cluttered space causes us anxiety.
-Thus we tend to avoid the space because we know it is stressing us out.
-This means that it is always in the back of our mind bothering us yet we are unlikely to take any action on changing the situation.
-From my experience this space is something like a closet, that not everyone who visits you can see and you can shut the doors, walk away from it, and pretend that it doesn't exist.
+Thus, we tend to avoid the space because we know it is stressing us out.
+This means that it is always at the back of our mind, bothering us, yet we are unlikely to take any action to change the situation.
+From my experience, this space is something like a closet that not everyone who visits you can see, and you can shut the doors, walk away from it, and pretend that it doesn't exist.

 I have learned a lot about the way that my brain works from studying my environment and the impact that it has had on me.
-I am fortunate that organization comes easy to me but that doesn't mean that it comes easily to everyone.
+I am fortunate that organization comes easily to me, but that doesn't mean that it comes easily to everyone.
 That is why I created:

 The Modest Journal Home